d3lev/cpp-snake-game/README.md

 1. High Score overall during the session
 2. Sound effects and music
 3. Gamemodes based on speed (Fast (default), Slow, Super Fast)
+4. Pause feature (when pressing Space or Esc, probably will repurpose the Game Over screen)

 ## Was AI used?